Want to improve your health? Reach for your phone. Today's big health-tech tools require little more than the smallest of screens

 Our phones already double up as TVs, maps, cameras, wallets, address books and photo albums; this year they could pack in as much healthcare as a half-decent polyclinic.

-From insomnia to mindfulness, some of the most innovative new health-tech developments require nothing more than an iPhone or Android handset.
+, some of the most innovative new health-tech developments require nothing more than an iPhone or Android handset.
 Take Senosis Health, a Seattle health-monitoring start-up that was bought by Google's parent company, Alphabet, back in 2017.
 Rather than develop new hardware to diagnose ailments, Senosis' suite of apps use conventional smartphone cameras, microphones and processors to identify a range of conditions, from anaemia to cystic fibrosis.

 Beddit, meanwhile, is a sleep-monitoring firm that was also acquired by a tech giant in the last year – Apple, in this case.
 Its principal offering is an 8cm-wide band that fits under your bed sheets and records your sleep patterns.
 The band and accompanying smartphone app monitor sleep time, efficiency, heart rate, breathing, snoring, room temperature and more, to help users get a better night's sleep.